lino-framework/book/docs/specs/vat.rst

     .. attribute:: vat_regime

         The regime for which this rule applies.

-Pointer to :class:`VatRegimes <lino_xl.lib.vat.choicelists.VatRegimes>`.
+        Pointer to :class:`VatRegimes`.

     .. attribute:: rate